 Which Function Has A Domain Where And A Range Where

-Dec 02, 2025 · 13 min read
+13 min read

 Imagine you're charting a course across an uncharted island.
 The island itself is the domain, the starting point of your journey, representing all the possible inputs you can feed into your map-making process.
-The route you carve out, the path you actually tread, is the range, the consequence of your choices, the set of all possible outputs you achieve.
+That said, the route you carve out, the path you actually tread, is the range, the consequence of your choices, the set of all possible outputs you achieve.
 Now, what if your map-making process was a function?

 Main Subheading